AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-03-10/running-postgres-in-the-browser.md

 # SQL Client
 You might be tempted to reach for your favourite Postgres client (and/or Drizzle Studio).
 Unfortunately you cannot use it (there's no endpoint to connect to!).

-One option would be to export and reimport elsewhere (as explained above).
+One option would be to export and re-import elsewhere to a server Postgres instance.

-However, there is a REPL that PGlite provide's that let's you query directly in the browser.
+However, there is a REPL that PGlite provides that let's you query directly in the browser.
 It's just a [React component (web component also available)](https://pglite.dev/docs/repl):

 ```tsx
 import { Repl } from "@electric-sql/pglite-repl";